 With a clear understanding of the top medical programs and MBBS in France, knowing the eligibility criteria you must meet to study medicine in France successfully is essential.

-Eligibility for Medical programs and MBBS in France
+Eligibility Criteria for Admissions in Medical Courses in France

 Completion of higher secondary education (equivalent to French Baccalauréat).
 Minimum 70-75% aggregate in science subjects.